percona/psmdb-docs/docs/telemetry.md

 === ":simple-mongodb: `setParameter` command"

     Use the `setParameter` command on the `admin` database to make changes at runtime.
+The changes apply until the server restart.

     ```{.javascript data-prompt=">"}
     > db.adminCommand({setParameter: 1, "perconaTelemetry": false})
     ```

-The changes apply until the server restart.

 !!! tip

     If you wish to re-enable the Telemetry subsystem, set the `perconaTelemetry` to `true` for the `setParameter` command.

-### To disable in Docker
+### To disable telemetry in Docker

 When you start a container, the telemetry is enabled by default.
 To disable it, add the environment variable when running a command in a new container.